 Immigration and cultural diversity

 Local authorities have an important role to play in helping Finland fulfill its humanitarian responsibilities.
 The placing of asylum seekers in municipalities should take place systematically and in cooperation with local authorities, and measures to foster integration should start immediately after the move to the municipality.
-It is fundamental to the immigration policy’s success that local authorities have adequate resources so as to receive quota refugees and asylum seekers who have been granted a residence permit.
+It is fundamental to the immigration policy’s success that local authorities have adequate resources for receiving quota refugees and asylum seekers who have been granted a residence permit.

-Successful integration means that immigrants can participate in society on an equal footing with the rest of the population, in other words, have the same rights and obligations as they do.
+Successful integration means that immigrants can participate in society on an equal footing with the rest of the population: have the same rights and obligations as they do.
 Language skills and employment are a precondition for successful integration.
 All integration measures must respond to immigrants’ needs and teach immigrants the skills they need for everyday life in Finland.

-The Association of Finnish Local and Regional Authorities brings the voice of municipalities to immigration policy development and reform, and influences the development of legislation in various working groups.
+The Association of Finnish Local and Regional Authorities brings the voice of the local government to immigration policy development and reform and influences the development of legislation in various working groups.
 The cooperation with local and central governments and the third sector is important for us.
-We also monitor the development of EU immigration policy and analyse its effects on municipalities.
+We also monitor the development of EU immigration policy and analyse its effects on cities and municipalities.